 Olives are synonymous of Mediterranean diet and of a light and healthy nutrition.
 Green olives are harvested early in the season, while black olives are harvested at full maturity.
 But not all of us know the importance of olive oil in our diet.

-Olive oil helps reducing the risk of heart diseases and decreases cancer risk, as olives are rich in gut-friendly bacteria, help fight wrinkles and are always packed with antioxidants.
+Olive oil helps reducing the risk of heart diseases, as olives are rich in gut-friendly bacteria, help fight wrinkles and are always packed with antioxidants.
 Olives also can help reduce our appetite, but here for you some benefits of eating olives.

 The importance of eating olives

-One of the most important benefit of eating olives in our nutrition is that it ptotects against colon, breast and skin cancer.
+One of the most important benefit of eating olives in our nutrition is that it ptotects against colon, and breast .
 They contain an abundance of phenolic antioxidants and higl levels of monounsaturated fatty acid that protect our sknin and internal parts of our body.

 Last but not least, we can say that eating olives will help to boost your iron intake.
 They contain a substantial amount of iron that helps to build the enzymes responsible for regulating immune function and cognitive development.